AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 ### Comparative Studies

 We can often learn a lot by looking at performance relative to other .Net jits.
-In paricular we can compare the performance of RyuJit to Jit32 (for x86) and to the Mono jits and perhaps the Mono interpreter.
+In particular we can compare the performance of RyuJit to Jit32 (for x86) and to the Mono jits and perhaps the Mono interpreter.
 Interpretation can be tricky at times.